-- 6.8.1 The navigation lights switchboard shall supply by separate feeders the masthead lights, sidelights and sternlight, and in towing, pushing, fishing, pilot vessels, vessels restricted in ability to manoeuvre and air-cushion vehicles it shall supply also permanently mounted lights listed in Table 2.4.1, Part III "Signal Means" of the Rules for the Equipment of Sea-Going Ships, and additional masthead and stern lights listed in Table 5.2.1 of the said Part of the Rules. - 6.8.2 The navigation lights switchboard shall be supplied by two feeders: - .1 one feeder from the main switchboard through the emergency switchboard; - .2 the second feeder from the nearest distribution board, which is not supplied from the emergency switchboard.
+- 6.8.1 The navigation lights switchboard shall supply by separate feeders the masthead lights, sidelights and sternlight, and in towing, pushing, fishing, pilot vessels, vessels restricted in ability to manoeuvre and air-cushion vehicles it shall supply also permanently mounted lights listed in Table 2.4.1, Part III "Signal Means" of the RS Rules/E, and additional masthead and stern lights listed in Table 5.2.1 of the said Part of the Rules. - 6.8.2 The navigation lights switchboard shall be supplied by two feeders: - .1 one feeder from the main switchboard through the emergency switchboard; - .2 the second feeder from the nearest distribution board, which is not supplied from the emergency switchboard.